nicokuehn-dci/Performinator/README.md

 ## Show Your Support: Give a Penguin a Fish

-If you find TuxTrax useful, please give this project a ⭐ to show your support!
+If you find Performinator useful, please give this project a ⭐ to show your support!
 And don't forget to share your creations with the world!

 ## Connect with the Community: